Rindiyana28/Portofolio/README.md

 ## Profile

+Hi, my name is Rindi.
+I’ve been learning and practicing in the field of Quality Assurance (QA), driven by a desire to help make the digital world more reliable, accessible, and user-friendly for everyone.
+In this portfolio, I aim to share my knowledge of QA and showcase the practical skills I’ve developed through courses, self-learning, and hands-on work experience.
-A Quality Assurance Tester with less than a year of experience in the field, passionate about creating test cases and reporting bugs to enhance software functionality.
-Proficient in SDLC methodologies, including Waterfall and Agile.
-Familiar with tools such as Jira, and Dbiver.
-Has great problemsolving skills and attention to detail, helping deliver high-quality software.
+I am a Quality Assurance Tester with 2 years of experience, passionate about designing test cases and reporting bugs to improve software performance and usability.
+I am proficient in Software Development Life Cycle (SDLC) methodologies such as Waterfall and Agile, and I’m familiar with tools like Jira and DBeaver.
+With strong problem-solving abilities and a sharp attention to detail, I am committed to contributing to the delivery of high-quality digital products.

 ## Skills

-_Manual testing_
+_Testing and Documentation_
   * Create test case, test scenario, and make test reports
   *  Identify and report defects using JIRA
   * Collaborate with developers to resolve issues
   * Run Api testing
-  * Perform smoke, regression and sanity testing on delivery-related to verify the integration with various logistics, making sure the platform effectively tracks, manages, and monitors product
+  * Perform UI Testing , regression, Fungcional and sanity testing on delivery-related to verify the integration with various logistics, making sure the platform effectively tracks, manages, and monitors product

+_Soft Skills_
+* Problem Solving
+* Attention to Detail
+* Team Collaboration
+* Communication
+* Time Management

 ## Tools

 _Jira_

 _Dbeaver_